CanCman/grammar/README.md

 This is my work in the TUSUR.

 P.S.
 I'm to do it sometimes.
+Sometimes...